+This statutory right to sue is available to you whether or not you relied on the misrepresentation.
 If you intend to rely on the rights described in (a) or (b) above, you must do so within strict time limitations.
-You must commence your action to cancel the agreement within 180 days after you signed the agreement to purchase the securities.
-You must commence your action for damages within the earlier of 180 days after learning of the misrepresentation and three years after you signed the agreement to purchase the securities.
+You must commence your action to cancel the Subscription Agreement within 180 days after the date of the transaction that gave rise to the cause of action.
+You must commence your action for damages within the earlier of (i) 180 days after you first had knowledge of the facts giving rise to the cause of action, and (ii) three years after the date of the transaction that gave rise to the cause of action.